1. War and crime

 In post-war film the psyche of the war veterans remained in the same dark that the Film noir had spread over the war time.
 That the loss of memory not just meant one night but years, is easy to see.
 At the end of the war the conscience settled not with the same ease like that of Sergeant York at its beginning, what made the situation of those affected all the more difficult.
 In the movies the real cause of the conflict largely remained taboo.

-The films of the postwar era give a sense of futility and bitterness.
-Titles such as The Fall Guy and The Clay Pigeon express that the protagonists see themselves as losers, because they were meant to serve as a clay pigeons which had to „fall“.
+The films of the postwar era create a sense of futility and bitterness.
+Titles such as The Fall Guy and The Clay Pigeon express that the protagonists see themselves as losers, because they were meant to serve as clay pigeons which had to „fall“.
 The individual consequences and psychological deformities caused by the war were nothing more than collateral damage, which the public did not take notice of.
 Only in the wake of the Vietnam war the term post traumatic stress syndrome became widely known.
 In 1946, John Huston made on behalf of the Pentagon the documentary Let There Be Light about the treatment of soldiers traumatized by war.
 The film was not released until 1981, in order that the myth of the heroic fighters would not be tarnished.
-After 1946 the war on screen was over, nobody wanted to see uniforms any longer.
+After 1946, the war on screen was over, nobody wanted to see uniforms any longer.

 Since the problems of the war veterans could not be openly discussed, the Film noir once again spread the dark over conflicts without really hiding them.

 In the movies the long absence from home is often explained with a time in prison which is a clear cipher for war and prisoner of war.
 The men who escape prison are as innocent as the soldiers who come home from abroad.
-Dark Passage (1947), based on a novel by David Goodis, tells the story from the point of view of the man what is synonymous with his attempt to rehabilitate himself.
+Dark Passage (1947), based on a novel by David Goodis, tells the story from the point of view of a man who attempts to rehabilitate himself.
 Vincent Perry (Humphrey Bogart) does not return from the war, but breaks out of prison, in which he has come for the supposed murder of his wife.
 The title of the film means the dark period of transition after the war.
 The man must reach the light again to find his identity.
 He is lonely and desperate, while Irene (Lauren Bacall), the woman he meets, is strong enough to help him to get away.
 The crisis of confidence between man and woman is overcome at the end of the film, because the woman accepts the condition of the man to give up her present life and follow him into a new beginning.

 As in Dark Passage the events are almost always told from the point of view of men.
 With a weary voice they tell in flashbacks of the stations of their journey into the night.
 When they believe to have left the dark passage, new problems out of the past catch up with them.
 The violence experienced in the war results in a number of films in uncontrolled outbreaks.
 The ex-soldier in The Blue Dahlia briefly loses his memory and plunges into a murderous frenzy just as the escaped convict in Deep Valley (1947).
-In In a Lonely Place (1950) violence makes of Humphrey Bogart almost a murderer, so that even a tough woman, as played by Gloria Grahame, turns away from him.
+In In a Lonely Place (1950) Humphrey Bogart almost becomes a murderer, so that even a tough woman, as played by Gloria Grahame, turns away from him.
 In On Dangerous Ground and Beware, My Lovely, both in1952, Robert Ryan suffers of his eruptive violence and unintentionally becomes a murderer.

 The affinity of these men to violence lets many of them end up as gangsters who cannot hope to find sympathy any longer.
 At the beginning of the war the split up of Jekyll and Hyde made the films explore the dark side of the psyche of Mr. Hyde, while Dr. Jekyll was lost sight of.
-Now he came back as the good guy, well equipped with a moral order.
+Now he comes back as the good guy, well equipped with a moral order.
 As a policeman he will cautiously contact the homme noir who has reorganized his life as a gangster.
-The violent and callous mobster becomes vulnerable when a policeman befriends him undetected and brings him out of his shell, so that Jekyll and Hyde confront each other again, as in T-Men and Kiss of Death (both 1947), The Street with No Name and Cry of the City (both 1948), White Heat (1949), The Sleeping City (1950), The Mob (1951).
+The violent and callous mobster becomes vulnerable when a policeman befriends him undetected and brings him out of his shell.
+Jekyll and Hyde confront each other again, as in T-Men and Kiss of Death (both 1947), The Street with No Name and Cry of the City (both 1948), White Heat (1949), The Sleeping City (1950), The Mob (1951).

 3. La femme noir – man’s fear and desire